More retirement-related regulatory news for plan sponsors, including links to detailed information.

 Final rule on association retirement plans and multiple employer plans issued

-The final regulation does this by clarifying that employer groups or associations and PEOs can, when satisfying certain criteria, constitute “employers” within the meaning of the Employee Retirement Income Security Act (ERISA) for purposes of establishing or maintaining an individual account “employee pension benefit plan” within the meaning of ERISA.
-As an “employer,” a group, association, or PEO can sponsor a defined contribution retirement plan for its members (collectively referred to as “multiple employer plans” or “MEPs” unless otherwise specified).
+The final regulation does this by clarifying that employer groups or associations and PEOs can, when satisfying certain criteria, constitute “employers” for purposes of establishing or maintaining an individual account “employee pension benefit plan” within the meaning of ERISA.
+As an “employer,” a group, association, or PEO can sponsor a defined contribution (DC) retirement plan for its members (collectively referred to as “multiple employer plans” or “MEPs” unless otherwise specified).

 To read the entire final rule, click here.